 Converting a Docker container

-If you already have an existing Docker container, in many cases it can easily be converted to a Singularity image.
+If you already have an existing Docker container, in many cases it can easily be converted to an Apptainer image.
 Docker container images can be found in public repositories such as Docker Hub, but please take care to only use images uploaded from reputable sources as these images can easily be a source of security vulnerabilities or even contain malicious code.

 GPU-optimized containers can also be found in NVIDIA's GPU cloud (NGC).
 These containers have been prepared by NVIDIA, and should thus be safe.

-Here is an example of how to build a Singularity image from NVIDIA's PyTorch Docker image.
+Here is an example of how to build an Apptainer image on Puhti from NVIDIA's PyTorch Docker image.
 We'll use

 sinteractive as heavy processing should not be done in the login nodes.

-# Let's start a 1 hour interactive job with enough memory and local scratch space sinteractive --account <project> --time 1:00:00 # Let's use the fast local drive for temporary storage export SINGULARITY_TMPDIR=$LOCAL_SCRATCH export SINGULARITY_CACHEDIR=$LOCAL_SCRATCH # This is just to avoid some annoying warnings unset XDG_RUNTIME_DIR # Change directory to where you wish to store the image cd /projappl/<project> # Do the actual conversion # NOTE: the Docker image is downloaded straight from NGC singularity build pytorch_21.03-py3.sif docker://nvcr.io/nvidia/pytorch:21.03-py3
+# Let's start a 1 hour interactive job with enough memory and local scratch space sinteractive --account <project> --time 1:00:00 -m 16G --tmp 64 # Let's use the fast local drive for temporary storage export APPTAINER_TMPDIR=$LOCAL_SCRATCH export APPTAINER_CACHEDIR=$LOCAL_SCRATCH # This is just to avoid some annoying warnings unset XDG_RUNTIME_DIR # Change directory to where you wish to store the image cd /projappl/<project> # Do the actual conversion # NOTE: the Docker image is downloaded straight from NGC apptainer build pytorch_22.09-py3.sif docker://nvcr.io/nvidia/pytorch:22.09-py3

 Note that the Apptainer image

 .sif files can easily be several GB in size, so they should not be stored in your home directory, but for example in the project application directory projappl.

 Also see our documentation on how to run containers.

 Build a container from scratch

 You can also build your own container from scratch.
 This is an option for more experienced users, and your main source of information is the official Apptainer documentation on building containers.

-You can find some help also by looking at our tutorial on building Singularity containers from scratch.
+You can find some help also by looking at our tutorial on building Apptainer containers from scratch.